Potted Shrimp is a very popular appetizer in the UK.

 Serve individually with a pinch of cayenne pepper sprinkled over the top of each ramekin to garnish and the toast as an accompaniment.

 You really need very small shrimp for this dish.
 The British call small shrimp shrimp and larger shrimp prawns You need “British Shrimp”.
+If you can get them try Oregon Pink Shrimp(200 – 250 per pound)

 The butter procedure above is in essence making “drawn or clarified” butter.
 What you are doing is removing the milk solids from the butter.